Manda Rin

-Manda Rin (real name Amanda MacKinnon, born 22 March 1977) is a Scottish singer, artist and songwriter.
-She is the singer and keyboard player of the Scottish indie rock band Bis, later fronted the Kitchen and also released a solo album.
+Amanda MacKinnon (born 22 March 1977), better known by her stage name Manda Rin, is a Scottish singer, artist and songwriter.
+She is the singer, drummer and keyboardist of the Scottish indie rock band Bis, later fronted the Kitchen and also released a solo album.
 She also co-hosted a radio show on BBC Scotland called Air.

-Rin was the only person ever to appear in two of the line up rounds on Never Mind the Buzzcocks.
-Her first appearance was never shown: one of the contestants on the programme was Russell Brand who, shortly after taping, became embroiled in a tabloid row after leaving messages on the answerphone of Andrew Sachs for his radio programme, resulting in Brand being banned from the BBC.
+Rin was the only person ever to appear in three of the line up rounds on Never Mind the Buzzcocks: twice on the original run on the BBC, and once on the revival on Sky.
+Her first appearance initially unaired; one of the contestants on the programme was Russell Brand who, shortly after taping, became embroiled in a tabloid row after leaving messages on the answerphone of Andrew Sachs for his radio programme, resulting in Brand being banned from the BBC.

 Music career

 Bis

 In 1994, Rin, along with the brothers Steven Clark (Sci-fi Steven) and John Clark (John Disco), formed the band Bis in Glasgow, Scotland.
 In March 1996, Bis performed their single "Kandy Pop" on Top of the Pops twice, which charted at number 25 in the UK Singles Chart.
 The lead single, "Eurodisco", from their second album, Social Dancing (1999), reached number 37.
 Bis toured extensively from 1996 to 2000, and achieved strong fan bases in Japan, the US and Australia.
 The band split in 2003, but in 2005 formed a new band, Data Panik, which lasted until the next year.
 Bis reformed in 2007 and released a fourth album, Data Panik Etcetera, in 2014.
 A fifth album, Slight Disconnects, followed in 2019.